ChrisYounger/config_explorer/README.md

 Finally, if you want to push changes to an external repo, I would recommend you create a `script` input to do so, or alternatively, see my custom git app here: https://splunkbase.splunk.com/app/4182/

+## Locking it down

+In order to prevent file editing semi-permanantly, set `write_access = false`  and `hide_settings = true`.
+This will prevent being able to change settings until someone changes files directly on the filesystem.